-- During their PhD they are supported to deliver world-class research in the areas of (a) food security, (b) bioenergy and industrial biotechnology, (c) basic bioscience underpinning health
+- During their PhD they are supported to deliver world-class research in the areas of (a) agriculture and food security, (b) industrial biotechnology and bioenergy and (c) bioscience for health.

 - Internships can be run any time throughout the year so you can make them a part of your business priorities